 The selection process for both the BM/MM and BMRA/MA programs is managed by the Office of Academic Affairs.
 The Associate Dean for Academic Affairs, in consultation with faculty and the administration, makes the final decisions about admittance to the five-year programs.
 Because the selection process considers the results of the 309 jury, the final decisions are not announced until all spring grades have been recorded.
-For application forms, see peabody.jhu.edu/academicaffairs.
+For application forms, see the Academic Affairs website.